This tutorial assumes that you understand the basics of entering Crayta’s CREATE mode and have some experience building levels.

 Components are the basic building blocks of our game, and they include Sounds, Meshes, Scripts, Templates and Voxels.
 You can access the Components through your Library.

-Open the Library by pressing Y.
+Open the Library by pressing Y on controller or L on keyboard.

 If this is your first time using the Library, and you want a better overview, head back to the Basic Workflow Tutorial.